Takeoff is vital for creating accurate estimates and bids — after all, it’s the step where you measure, count, and list quantities of materials based

 The bid process simplified

 The most challenging elements of the bid process for general contractors are finding bid opportunities and finding quality subcontractors to bid on projects.
 Bid sites, like PlanHub, allow general contractors to reach more quality subcontractors with less work.
-And subcontractors can use it as a tool to find quality opportunities.
+And subcontractors can use it as a tool to bid on construction projects.